-- 1) HIST 2111 or HIST 2112 satisfies the Georgia and U.S. history requirement. - 2) POLS 1101 satisfies the Georgia and US Constitution requirement. - 3) Students with transfer credit (HIST 2111, HIST 2112 or POLS 1101) from outside the University System of Georgia will need to contact the Testing Center regarding the legislative exams requirement.
+- 1) HIST 2111 or HIST 2112 satisfies the Georgia and U.S. history requirement (if taken at a University System of Georgia institution). - 2) POLS 1101satisfies the Georgia and US Constitution requirement (if taken at a University System of Georgia institution). - 3) Students with transfer credit (HIST 2111, HIST 2112 or POLS 1101) from outside the University System of Georgia will need to contact the Testing Center regarding the legislative exams requirement.